chrilves/chrilves.github.io/hugo-dev/content/posts/gadts_by_use_cases.md

 val elephant : AnimalEating[Vegetable] = new AnimalEating[Vegetable]
 ```

-Let's define a like there are so many in *Functional Programming* and apply it to `elephant`:
+Let's define a function like there are so many in *Functional Programming* and apply it to `elephant`:

 ```scala
 def dummy[F[_],A](fa: F[A]): Unit = ()